 - to have fun drawing

-Learning to draw by observation is a valuable skill for kids and is explained briefly in the "Recording your observations" section of the science center page.
-The process of step-by-step drawing is explained below.
+Don’t get me wrong.
+I am a keen advocate of teaching children to observe closely what’s in front of them, such as a feather or a shell and then attempt to recreate it with lines, shapes, textures and colors.
+Learning to draw by observation is a valuable skill for kids and is explained briefly in the “Recording your observations” section of the science center page.

 Step One: Teach one shape